vertec-io/pl3xus/docs/core/reference/glossary.md

 # Glossary

-Terminology used throughout the bevy_eventwork documentation.
+Terminology used throughout the pl3xus documentation.

 ## Core Concepts